nabebako/Crypto-Price-Prediction-Model/README.md

 - KNN Regression - We learned how to implement the knn algorithm in class, you can actually use this algorithm to predict the future.

-- Facebook’s Prophet (local Bayesian structural time series model) - This is a python package that you can install.
+- Facebook's Prophet (local Bayesian structural time series model) - This is a python package that you can install.

 - ARIMA - Auto Regressive Integrated Moving Average.
 An example.

 - ADABOOST Regression - I have heard of state of the art forecasting using this method.
-I’m not sure how complicated this will be to implement.
+I'm not sure how complicated this will be to implement.

 Start implementing each model in python.